JarekWnuk/computer-vision-rock-paper-scissors/README.md

 - tensorflow # there are issues when running this on a older computers
 - ipykernel

+The file requirements.txt contains all the required libraries.
+These can be installed by running the following command: pip install requirements.txt

 File RPS-Template.py is used to run the model with the use of the camera.
 Output is displayed in a NumPy array format, example:
 [[0.8, 0.1, 0.05, 0.05]]
 Each number from the array corresponds to a probability (between 0 and 1) that an input image shows: rock, paper, scissors or nothing respectively.

+# Conclusion
+The model responds to changes in image input.
+It is challenging to track if the predicions are correct looking at the output to the terminal.
+The numbers are changing, but they are displayed in a format that is difficult to interpret at first.
+This model needs to be combined with code that will help make it more clear.

 # Milestone 4
 The game logic is created in manual_rps.py.
-This file does not make use of the pre-trained model, only manual input.
+This file does not make use of the pre-trained deep learning model, only manual input.
 Functions created include:

 get_computer_choice() - uses Python's random module to choose the computer's hand